 Yep!
 It's a month-to-month membership, so if you don't like it, you just cancel or pause your membership right from your membership dashboard.
 Only YOU can do this, so you have full control and privacy.

 Sure!
 Here are some ways to learn from me that are either free or are paid.
 Marketing (free): My first podcast, Brain Burps About Books answers tons of questions!
 You can subscribe to it by going here.

 Writing (free): If you want to know more about craft, listen to my second podcast, Writing for Children by subscribing here.

 If you'd like a one-on-one writing/publishing consult, go here for more info.

-If you are interested in group coaching, check out The Writers' Block here.
+If you are interested in getting your work critiqued in a group coaching setting, check out The Writers' Block here.

 I write from 9-5 every day, and never look up.
 Before I make dinner, I clean the house quickly and easily with my children helping me without complaint.